John Andreoli: Seattle Mariners

 On December 13, 2017, Andreoli signed a minor league contract with the Seattle Mariners.
 He began the season with the Tacoma Rainiers.
 Seattle promoted him to the major leagues on May 23.
 He made his MLB debut that same day, and recorded his first hit.
 He was optioned back to Tacoma on May 28, and recalled to the Mariners on July 7.
 On August 17, Andreoli was designated for assignment by the Mariners after notching only 1 hit in 5 at-bats.

 Baltimore Orioles

-On August 19, 2018, Andreoli was claimed off waivers by the Baltimore Orioles and was assigned to the Norfolk Tides of the Class AAA International League.
+On August 19, 2018, Andreoli was claimed off waivers by the Baltimore Orioles and was assigned to the Norfolk Tides of the Triple-A International League.
 He was called up by the Orioles August 20.
 He had the fastest baserunning sprint speed of all major league left fielders, at 29.8 feet/second.
 Andreoli hit .232/.279/.268 with 4 RBI in 23 games for Baltimore.

 Seattle Mariners (second stint)

-On October 31, 2018, Andreoli was claimed off waivers by the Mariners.
+On October 31, 2018, Andreoli was claimed off waivers by the Seattle Mariners.
 On January 10, 2019, Andreoli was designated for assignment by the Mariners.